-Does counseling help artists be more fully creative?
+Does counseling, such as psychotherapy, help artists be more fully creative?

 “Acting is telling a story, and you’re part of telling that story.

 “In some ways therapy helps more than acting class.
 You realize why you operate in certain ways.”

 Heather Graham expressed one of the most valuable and positive reasons for therapy or counseling for an actor: knowing your emotions and inner dynamics better, so you can portray being a human more authentically.

 Among her many credits, Heather Graham is writer, director and a co-star of Half Magic (2018).

 Psychotherapist Mihaela Ivan Holtz works with creative people in TV/Film, performing and fine arts.